chuwyton/TokyoGTFS/README.md

 Descrpition
 -----------

-Make GTFS feeds for Tokyo from data provided by [Open Data Challenge for Public Transportation in Tokyo](https://tokyochallenge.odpt.org/).
+Make GTFS and GTFS-Realtime feeds for Tokyo from data provided by [Open Data Challenge for Public Transportation in Tokyo](https://tokyochallenge.odpt.org/).